 Time Limit for the Master’s Degree: All requirements must be completed no later than five years from the date of initial matriculation.

-The Master of Fine Arts degree granted to students in the Creative Writing Program and the Creative Writing in Spanish program requires the completion of 32 points of graduate credit, fulfillment of the residency requirement, and a GPA of 3.0 or better.
+The Master of Fine Arts degree granted to students in the Creative Writing program and the Creative Writing in Spanish program requires the completion of 32 points of graduate credit, a special project, fulfillment of the residency requirement, and a GPA of 3.0 or better.
 As with the M.A. and M.S. degrees, all requirements for the M.F.A. must be completed within five years from the initial date of matriculation.